sttoracle/ORACASB/CASB.md

 ## Workshop Prerequisites
 ___

-Upon registering for the workshop itself you would have recieved a  registration confirmation e-mail that contains a link to the workshop's shared folder as well as CASB account credentials and instructions on how to sign up for a Oracle cloud free trial.
+Upon registering for the workshop you recieved a  registration confirmation e-mail that contains a link to the workshop's shared folder as well as CASB account credentials and instructions on how to sign-up for a Oracle cloud free trial.

-### **Signup for a Sales Force Trial Account**:
+### **Signup for a SalesForce Trial Account**:

+>A SalesForce Developer Account is automatically provisioned for you when you sign-up for the workshop but in the event you did not recieve a trial account you can self-register using the following instructions :

 ### **STEP 1**: Create Salesforce Developer Account
 First, we must acquire a new Salesforce developer account.
 Sign-up for a Salesforce developer account at https://developer.salesforce.com/signup/success (this is a free account, no credit card required).
 You will need an email address.
 After completing the signup process, check your email and click the account verification link.
 The verification link may look similar to this: